BREADBASKETS AND HEAD GASKETS — GLASSELL PARK

 I guess I should be happy that it’s not “The Village at Verdugo” (although that trite and inescapable naming convention is represented within the “village” by “The Salon at Heirloom LA.”)
 However, it hardly feels to me like a village with its assemblage of unremarkable businesses — although the tile at Ace TV Repair is nice.
 Just north of Verdugo Village is the old Watts subdivision, a residential tract with Westminster-like streetlights that is arguably not less interesting and yet remains undesignated by signage (perhaps local homeowners are less keen about reviving that name).

 None of this will make the lazy get out of their cars, of course.
-Those who can’t muster the energy to walk two blocks to buy a pack of cigarettes or cup of coffee ironically possess bottomless wells of energy when it comes to making excuses as to why they supposedly have to drive… everywhere and everytime they leave the house.
-These excuse-makers will most often claim that they must drive for safety reasons whilst the biggest killers in Los Angeles remain coronary heart disease, stroke, and lung disease — all tied to car-dependency and not to breaking a sweat on bike or being preyed upon by brigands.
+Those who can’t muster the energy to walk two blocks to buy a pack of cigarettes or a cup of coffee ironically possess bottomless wells of energy when it comes to making excuses as to why they supposedly have to drive… everywhere and every time they leave the house.
+These excuse-makers will most often claim that they must drive for safety reasons whilst the biggest killers in Los Angeles remain coronary heart disease, stroke, and lung disease — all tied to car dependency and not to breaking a sweat on a bike or being preyed upon by brigands.

 GLASSELL PARK EATS